Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like lepton searches

 \subsection{Search for VLLs in the 4321 model in hadronic signatures}

 The first search for VLLs in the context of the 4321 model was performed using the 2017 and 2018 data sets, corresponding to an integrated luminosity of 96.5\fbinv~\cite{CMS:2022cpe}.
 The analysis targets VLL decays via their couplings to SM fermions through leptoquark interactions, resulting in third-generation fermion signatures.
 The primary signature for this model is a final state with four \PQb quarks and two charged third-generation SM leptons accompanying multiple light-flavor jets.
 Events with at least three \PQb-tagged jets and varying \PGt lepton multiplicities are selected, where the hadronic tau lepton decay channels are targeted.
 The 2016 data set is not considered in the analysis, as it predates the tracker upgrade~\cite{CMS-DP-2018-033} that significantly improves the \PQb jet identification performance crucial to the online event selection.
-Therefore this data set was deemed not to contribute significantly to the analysis compared to the 2017 and 2018 data sets.
+In addition, it was subject to statistical limitations in the estimate of the misidentified tau lepton background from control samples in data, performed separately for each data-taking period.
+Therefore, this data set was deemed not to contribute significantly to the analysis compared to the 2017 and 2018 data.
 Similarly, VLL signal masses below 500\GeV are not targeted in this analysis to be compatible with the online event selection requirements.

 Events are categorized into 0\tauh, 1\tauh, and 2\tauh categories, each with dedicated background estimation and signal optimization.
 The data are also split by the data-taking year, either 2017 or 2018, to reflect the different accelerator and detector conditions.
 A simultaneous binned maximum likelihood fit is performed over all categories to extract the VLL signal.